Are the tyres on your road bike looking a bit tired? Maybe you’ve suffered a few too many flats or you’re just looking to try something new?

 You can — carefully — ride home on a spare tubular stretched over a rim, but you must glue this new tubular in place before your next ride.
 Gluing a tubular is no piece of cake either and a bad job can result in the tyre rolling off the rim and a painful crash.

-Tubeless tyres have been a mainstay in the mountain biking world for some time and they've now come to road cycling.
+Tubeless tyres have been a mainstay in the mountain biking world for some time and they've now come to road cycling, although they're a very long way from taking over.

 Tyre size: what do the numbers mean?

-All road bike tyres will be 700c but you can choose the width based on your preferences.
-The current trend for road tyre width is 25mm as it's often more comfortable and faster than the more traditional 23 or 21mm choices.
+Almost all road bike tyres will be 700c but you can choose the width based on your preferences.
+The current trend for road tyre width is 25mm because it's often more comfortable and faster than the more traditional 23 or 21mm choices.

 Anatomy of a tyre